By Pradeep Pandey · Co-Founder · 22 min read · Updated

 - Not designed for multi-facility scheduling or complex departmental scheduling beyond nursing

 Verdict: The strongest right-sizing alternative for a CAH that has outgrown Excel but does not need SmartLinx’s full feature depth.
 SimpleScheduleAI provides the outcomes SmartLinx was purchased to deliver, compliance documentation, callout management, overtime control, without the platform maintenance overhead.
+Watch the AI build a compliant schedule and rank a callout shortlist live in the interactive simulator.

 Cost: Pricing not listed on website.
 Contact for a quote.